mihailthebuilder/fight-alerts-backend/README.md

 ## Terraform/AWS

 Do I have right IAM policies set up for my resources?

-Does the `aws_rds_cluster_instance` resource need `publicly_accessible` set to true in order for me to access the db from my local machine?

 Do I need to have ingress for all addresses in the lambda?